Blog

 The Essence of Throughput Performance Testing

-In simpler terms, throughput is the number of transactions a system can handle in a given time period.
-This could mean how many requests your web server processes or the amount of data transferred within a set timeframe.
+For instance, this could mean how many requests your web server processes or the amount of data transferred within a set timeframe.

 Think of it as the heartbeat of an application or system, indicating its health and robustness.
 Its significance isn’t just technical; it holds a direct correlation with user satisfaction and system resilience.